HARRIFIED/mirror-graphql-server/README.md

     ```bash
     git push origin feature/new-feature
     ```
-5. Create a pull request against the `main` branch of the original repository.
+5. Create a pull request against the `master` branch of the original repository.

-Please ensure that your contributions adhere to the [code of conduct](CODE_OF_CONDUCT.md).

-## License

-Mirror GraphQL Server is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.